Deployment

 Overview

-• A generic enrollment script that gives the device a stable identity, captures hostname and OS, and writes the device-specific managed configuration.
+• Run the enrollment script to give the device a stable identity, capture hostname and OS, and write InputGuard managed configuration.

 Organization deployment